vujadetech/C-Potpourri-CeeSeaLang/the-C-companion-Holub/C-companion-notes.md

 ### Notes, Holub's "The C companion"

-* Alignment: Chapter 3 has an ingenious analogy of word alignment to explain why even boundaries are needed by comparing it to storing a number on facing pages[1] of a book.
+* Alignment: Chapter 3 has an ingenious analogy of word alignment to explain why even boundaries are needed by comparing it to storing a number on facing pages of a book.
-[1]: footnote

-* The passes of a Compiler (Fig 1-1, p2).
+* The passes of a Compiler (Fig 1-1, p2).[1]
     * *Program,		Function*
     * cc, Driver program
     * cpp, C preprocessor (pass 1)
     * c0, C compiler pass2
     * c1, C compiler pass3